VESTEC-EU/vestec-system/Docs/sensor_developer.md

 >**NOTE:**
 > If you are looking in-depth at the EDI then might be surprised to see that the EDI endpoint is actually listening on `EDImanager/endpoint` rather than `EDI/endpoint` that we mention above.
 However the documentation above is correct because the EDI is not physically exposed for public access on the HTTPS port.
 Instead only one service can utilise a port (e.g. the HTTPS port) and this is the External Services component.
 It is this component that listens for `EDI/*` and then forwards all data received on `EDI/*` to the EDI via internal `EDImanager/*` path.

+## Pull mode

+In this mode the EDI will poll an HTTP(S) source periodically for data.
+The HTTP headers will be made available to the workflow stage which can then decide whether to retrieve the data or not.
+If you are developing your own sensor data then you might wish to add entries such as _last_modified_ into this header data to enable easy tracking by the workflow stage of whether there is new data or not.
+Other approaches include pointing the EDI to a catalogue of datasets, and then in the workflow stage retrieving this catalogue and parsing it to identify the newest entries and whether these have been seen previously or not.